 Why alcohol education is important in New Zealand New Zealand is seeing positive trends in young people's attitudes to excessive alcohol consumption.
 The proportion of secondary students who have never drunk alcohol (more than a few sips) increased from 26% in 2007, to 39% in 2012, and 45% in 2019.
 However, our binge drinking rates remain high compared to other countries and binge drinking is a key contributor to health and social harm in adolescents.
 22% of secondary school students reported having five or more drinks in a session (binge drinking) within the last month.
-2 "Substance use is a major cause of health and social harm in adolescents (13-19 years) and is linked to the two leading causes of death in this age group: road crashes and suicide.
+"Substance use is a major cause of health and social harm in adolescents (13-19 years) and is linked to the two leading causes of death in this age group: road crashes and suicide.
 As well as having immediate risks, substance use at an early age is a predictor of long term health and social problems including addiction issues, mental health problems and financial problems in adulthood."
-1

-Students learned3:
+1 your foot down and tell your friends that you don't want to do it."

-"Every decision you make has consequences, some of which will affect you for your entire life.
+Students learned: "Every decision you make has consequences, some of which will affect you for your entire life.
 Especially ones that aren't a good idea."